peterwittek/peterwittek.com/content/cython-with-pypy-and-numpy.md

 Category: Python
 Tags: C++, Python
 Slug: cython-with-pypy-and-numpy
+Summary: Load Cython modules from Pypy while also using Numpy.

 Pypy is making tremendous progress with its fork of Numpy.
 Unfortunately, Scipy is currently not supported.
 I wanted to use a